MerrilyToWin/MerrilyToWin/README.md

 ![HEADER](./github-banner.gif)
 <h1 align="center">Hi There, I'm Merwin J</h1>
-<h3 align="center">As an aspiring Full Stack Developer with a keen focus on Python, and a passionate Security Architect enthusiast, I am dedicated to crafting seamless and secure digital solutions.</h3>
+<h3 align="center">As an aspiring Full Stack Developer with a keen focus on Python, and a passionate Network Operations Enthuiast, I am dedicated to crafting seamless and secure digital solutions.</h3>

-- 🌱 I’m currently learning **Kotlin, Qiskit, Cirq, IBM Quantum Learning**
+- 🌱 I’m currently learning **Docker,Kubernetes and CI/CD Pipelining along with DSA**

 - 👨‍💻 Visit my portfolio at: [MERRILY!!](https://merrilytowin.github.io/-/)